Should you use Trading 212’s ready-made pies or build your own?

 While we might not be fans of many ready-made pies on Trading 212, there might be one that looks perfect for you.

-If you need any assistance or specific advice, seek help from a qualified financial adviser.
+If you need any assistance or specific advice – especially if you've got a lot of money on the line – seek help from a qualified financial adviser.

 Using an auto-enrolled work-based pension?